Rafajogos1/42-Projects-Backup/README.md

 **Rank 02**
 push_swap - Currently doing it
-minitalk - Unicode support - 105% *(I did the Unicode bonus without realizing, the reason why my grade isn't as high as it should.)*
+minitalk - Unicode support - 105% *(I did the Unicode bonus without realizing due to my code working with Unicode characters without me knowing it as I didn't do the project with the bonus in mind.
+Only my last evaluator noticed this, the reason why my grade isn't as high as it should be.)*

 **Included libft to use in projects**
 *(All the projects before Rank 02 use an outdated version of **libft** where the **uintptr_t** data type was in a different library.)*